 The irony was that these individuals had no idea that they were not acting alone.
 Each had no idea that others shared his compulsion.
-All they knew was the One who controlled them wanted them to go to Gotham City to find one young woman.
+All they knew was that the One who controlled them wanted them to go to Gotham City to find one young woman.
 They would die before failing in their mission.

 She smiled.
 “Thanks, but I’m not big on any costumes, remember?”

-The brilliant Dick Grayson (Nightwing of the New Titans) had been busy.
-He had made peace with his friends following a difficult time of captivity and mind-control.
+The brilliant Dick Grayson, alias Nightwing of the New Titans, had been busy.
+He had made peace with his friends in the team following a difficult time of captivity and mind-control.
 He had parted from his lover when she was forced to take part in an alien ceremony of state that he viewed as being as final and separating as a marriage.
 He had returned home in time to help his team find an alien invasion, and now he had returned to Gotham City to make peace with his mentor Bruce Wayne, alias Batman.

-“I’ve got good news.
-Not only is Frances related to some living Kanes, but we know one of them.
+“I’ve got good news,” Dick had said.
+“Not only is Frances related to some living Kanes, but we know one of them.
 Betty Kane is a distant relation.
-I called her, and she happens to be passing through for a tennis tournament.
+I called her, and she happens to be passing through Gotham for a tennis tournament.
 She’ll be here later today.
 Can you bring Fran to the Gotham Plaza Hotel?”

-“That’s great!
-I never thought about Betty.
-Didn’t exactly take much Bat-training to locate her, did it?” he laughed.
+“That’s great!”
+Wally had replied.
+“I never even thought about Betty.
+Didn’t exactly take much Bat-training to locate her, did it?”
+He laughed.

-Thus, Wally had rushed over to greet Frances as she exited her college class, and he had revealed the surprise.
+Thus Wally had rushed over to greet Frances as she exited her college class, and he had revealed the surprise.

-“A pal of mine Nightwing learned you have some kin.
-We even know one of them — Betty Kane, no less,” he had explained.
+“A pal of mine, Nightwing, learned you have some kin,” he had explained.
+“We even know one of them — Betty Kane, no less.”

-Frances had been pleased but surprised.
+Frances had been pleased, but surprised.
 “The model?
 The tennis player?”

 Wally grinned.
 “Like, yeah!
 She is happy to hear about you and is coming to Gotham.
 So, shall we?”

-Fran said, “Sure.
-Betty Kane, huh?
-I wonder if she’ll like me?”
+“Sure,” said Fran.
+“Betty Kane, huh?
+I wonder if she’ll like me.”

-Wally grinned, “Not at first.
+Wally grinned.
+“Not at first.
 You’re too gorgeous.
 Still, she’ll come around.”

-The Gotham Plaza Hotel was a luxurious place that routinely housed stars of screen, television, stage, and the world of sports.
+The Gotham Plaza Hotel was a luxurious locale that routinely housed stars of screen, television, stage, and the world of sports.
 It was a place where the wealthy could enjoy every privilege money could buy.

 Blonde and beautiful Betty Kane, wearing a pink miniskirt and white top, was there now, and she was bored.
-She lounged across a plush chair and pondered her life
+She lounged across a plush chair and pondered her life thus far.

-“Dick, that is you beneath the beard, right?
-I can tell it’s fake,” she said.
+“Dick, that is you beneath the beard, right?” she said.
+“I can tell it’s fake.”

-Dick nodded with a grin.
-“I use a disguise at times when I mix with the heroic set while not in costume in Gotham.
-Can’t be too careful about people connecting Dick Grayson, who is something of a celebrity here, with others who might be revealed as super someday.”
+Dick Grayson nodded with a grin.
+“I use a disguise at times when I mix with the heroic set while not in costume in Gotham,” he explained.
+“Can’t be too careful about people connecting Dick Grayson, who is something of a celebrity here, with others who might be revealed as super someday.”

 Betty smiled and kissed him.
-“Oh, you could like just let the press think Dick Grayson, boy socialite, is, you know, having a wild and passionate affair with glam tennis babe Betty Kane.”
+“Oh, you could, like, just let the press think Dick Grayson, boy socialite, is, you know, having a wild and passionate affair with glam tennis babe Betty Kane.”

 She nodded grimly.
 “Thank you.
 I miss her.
 She saw me as something more than, like, a pretty face or a party girl.”

-“That is sooo kewl!
-Some of the guys on the tennis circuit thought I had magnetism, too.”
+“That is sooo kewl!” said Betty.
+“Some of the guys on the tennis circuit thought I had magnetism, too.”

-“She’ll be here any second.
-Thanks for seeing us.”
+“She’ll be here any second,” said Dick.
+“Thanks for seeing us.”

 As Wally West and Frances Kane entered, Betty frowned.
-“I’ve seen you before.
-Weren’t you at Donna Troy’s wedding?
-Purple-hued dress, strap heels?” she asked.
+“I’ve seen you before,” she said.
+“Weren’t you at Donna Troy’s wedding?
+Purple-hued dress, strap heels?” (*)

-Frances said, “Why, yes.
-I saw you there, too, but we didn’t get to talk.
+“Why, yes,” Frances replied, smiling.
+“I saw you there, too, but we didn’t get to talk.
 I was star-struck.
 I mean, Michael Jackson was there.”

 Betty took her hand.
 “Michael is rad.
 When he thanked the girls in the balcony at the Grammys, he was really talking to me.”